Harmonia octomaculata and Harmonia conformis

-Further research and development are required to develop ideal release rate guidelines.
+Further research and development is required to develop ideal release rate guidelines.
 At this stage we suggest 1 pack of beetles per 20 to 50 m2 in enclosed situations, and 20 packs per hectare in orchards or field crops.
 Additional eggs can be purchased to treat any hotspots that have been identified.

 After release, adult beetles should rapidly disperse throughout the treated area.
 They will begin to consume aphids immediately and start to lay eggs amongst aphid colonies.
 It may take one to two weeks (depending on temperature) before their offspring (the larvae) can be observed feeding on the pest.
 Regular monitoring is recommended following release to check the beetles are established.
 Booster releases may be needed in crops with heavy aphid infestations.
 Do not expect to see adult beetles readily after release.
 Note that the larvae look very different to the adult beetles.

 Cultural practices to aid establishment

-Practices that reduce wind and dust will help the beetles establish.
-Avoid releasing the beetles where bright lights may attract them away from the release area.
+Practices that reduce wind and dust will help the ladybirds establish.
+Avoid releasing beetles where bright lights may attract them away from the release area.
 In shopping centres and office blocks it is best to release beetles out of hours.

 High populations of ants may interfere with the predators and reduce their performance.
 In these situations ants should be controlled or excluded from the crop.
 See our ant control blog article for more details.